 The pay structure for the sworn members of the RI State Police Commercial Enforcement Unit, who are members of the RI State Police Troopers Association and include sworn division members with the rank of trooper, corporal, and sergeant.
-As other sworn members of the RI State Police.
-CEU members in the RI State Police Troopers Association are scheduled to work a total of 49.5 standard hours a week, Monday through Friday with Saturday, and Sunday as leave days (5 and 2 schedule).
+As other sworn members of the RI State Police, CEU members in the RI State Police Troopers Association are scheduled to work a total of 49.5 standard hours a week, Monday through Friday with Saturday, and Sunday as leave days (5 and 2 schedule).
 As contractually agreed upon the weekly standard salary for all members of the RI State Police bargaining unit on this schedule is calculated as follows: 42 hours at straight pay rate and the remaining 7.5 hours at a time and a half regular rate for a total of 49.5 hours.
-The 7.5 hours are required and are not overtime hours and are part of the standard work week for sworn members on this schedule.
+The 7.5 hours are required and are part of the standard work week for sworn members on this schedule.
 These hours are part of the regularly schedule work week for RI State Police Members in the collective bargaining unit.
 Any hours worked in addition to the regularly schedule work week of 49.5 regular standard hours are considered overtime hours by the RI State Police.
 If a member of the CEU takes a vacation day or a sick day during the week they still receive their standard salary for the week of 49.5 hours.
 I have attached a copy of a weekly time sheet submitted to payroll for the CEU members with the rank of Sergeant, Corporal, and Trooper for your review showing they work a standard work week of 49.5 hours.
-Also, attached is a letter sent to the FMCSA RI Office on March 5, 2020, clarifying how the RI CEU salary is calculated and a copy of the Reimbursement Request sent FMCSA for the time period of 2/16/20 to 3/28/20 showing the breakdown of the salary.
-The reason for the above salary calculation method for members on a 49.5 hour work week is for salary equity with other sworn members who work a 3 days on with 3 days off work schedule.
+The reason for the above salary calculation method for members on a 49.5-hour work week is for salary equity with other sworn members who work 3 days on with 3 days off work schedule.

-On Wednesday September 16, 2020, the FMCSA RI office advised the RI State Police Commercial Enforcement Unit, that after reviewing the eCVSP FMCSA has decided to count the 7.5 hours of a trooper's salary which is calculated at a time and a half regular rate against the 15 % overtime cap.
+In 2020 FMCSA advised that the 7.5 hours of a trooper's salary which is calculated at a time and a half regular rate will be applied against the 15 % overtime cap.
 This decision will require the RISP to count these hours against the cap even if they are not worked.
 For example, if a trooper is on vacation or another type of leave, the 7.5 hours will still need to be counted against the overtime cap based on the rate these hours are calculated by.
-The total overtime hours in the personnel table were adjusted to reflect this decision by FMCSA.
+The total overtime hours in the personnel table reflects this decision by FMCSA.

-The RI State Police CEU consists of 17 full and part-time employees (MCSAP eligible).
+The RI State Police CEU consists of 16 full and part-time employees (MCSAP eligible).
 The full-time members consist of 1 Lieutenant, 1 Sergeant, 1 Corporal, 6 Troopers (FTE's), and 1 Civilian (9 sworn personnel and 1 civilian).
-The part-time employees consist of 3 Sergeants, 2 Corporals and 2 Troopers (7 sworn personnel).
+The part-time employees consist of 1 Lieutenant, 2 Corporals and 4 Troopers (7 sworn personnel).
 The Corporal and 1 Trooper (FTE), who are MCSAP qualify, are assigned to conduct size and weights on a full-time bases and are not funded through the MCSAP grant.
-These individuals were not used in the salary calculations and they are not reflected in the table or the below narrative going forward.
+These individuals were not used in the salary calculations, and they are not reflected in the table or the below narrative going forward.